DataDog/datadog-agent/six/README.md

 ## Demo

-Examples about how to use Six are provided in form of a C application under `demo` and a Go application under `demo_go` that uses `cgo`.
+Examples about how to use Six are provided in form of a C application under `demo`.

 ## Test

+Tests are written in Golang using `cgo`, to run the testsuite from the root folder:
 ```sh
 make -C test
 ```